-Paper, email, texts, and forms create a fractured view of what’s going on from the day-to-day on your project.
-And it becomes difficult to understand the most updated version of the information quickly.
-Every minute spent figuring out what’s going on is precious time wasted.
-Consider, too, the likelihood of lost paper as a daily reality, and you have a recipe for disaster in the making—or at a minimum—a project fraught with overruns and missed expectations.
+Paper, email, texts, and forms create a fractured view of what’s going on from day-to-day on your project.
+And it becomes difficult to quickly understand what is the most updated version of the information.
+Every minute spent trying to figure out what’s going on is precious time wasted.
+Consider too, the likelihood of lost paper as a daily reality, and you have the recipe for a disaster in the making—or at a minimum—a project fraught with overruns and missed expectations.

 Perhaps though, your team has taken things up a notch.
 Maybe you’re now inputting field-level data into static PDFs.
-Of course, that’s better, but this isn’t digitizing your project or process.
+That’s better, of course, but this isn’t digitizing your project or process.

-We’ll always have paperwork to do in construction.
-That’s the nature of the industry.
+We’ll always have paperwork to do in construction, that’s the nature of the industry.
 However, it doesn’t have to be the most painful part of your week.
-Time & materials tracking, timekeeping, and production tracking pains become reduced with the right technology.
-Creating a collaborative process between the project manager, foreman, timekeeper, accounting professionals, and payroll is beneficial to all parties.
-Collecting data, not documents, increases accuracy, reduces duplicate entry, and provides greater transparency.
+With the right technology, T&M tracking, timekeeping, and production tracking pains become reduced.
+Creating a collaborative process between the project manager, foreman, timekeeper, accounting professionals, and payroll in its wake.
+Collecting data not documents increases accuracy, reduces duplicate entry, and provides for greater transparency.

-The shift from a document-centered approach to a data-centric process can be easier than expected.
-When foremen collect data at the source, accuracy goes up, and that data can populate any number of documents.
+Shift from a document-centered approach to a data-centric process.
+When Foremen collect data at the source accuracy goes up, and that data can be used to populate any number of documents.
 They’ll also have access to real-time feedback on their performance right from their devices, allowing them to act and improve their work while enjoying a better grasp of the project at hand.

-If you’re ready for a deeper dive and want to discover the right tool for the job, read our free ebook, ‘Data-Driven Construction.’
+If you’re ready for a deeper dive and want to discover the right tool for the job, read our NEW free ebook, ‘Data Driven Construction.’
 Here, we explore six key considerations for the buying process.
-(Bonus–you’ll be able to print out the selection criteria worksheet at the end of the book to use in your vendor evaluation process!)
+(Bonus – you’ll be able to print out the selection criteria worksheet at the end of the book to use in your vendor evaluation process!)